What do your insects eat?

 We do things a bit differently in Tasmania.
 We farm our insects at a smaller scale, and at low stocking density, Using farm, food and brew leftovers as feed rather than buying manufactured stock feed products available on the market.
 We do this to sidestep the global commercial stockfeed supply chain that is heavy in corn, soya, grains and animal byproducts which undermine the sustainability credentials of growing insects as a low impact food source.

 This does mean we need to plan ahead for larger orders, and are producing smaller amounts.
-Quality not quantity is our motto.
+We farm for taste, not tonnage.

 Why are you farming insects in Tasmania?